 Milepost 50.7 - Dark Hollow Falls

 This is the shortest trail to a waterfall in Shenandoah National Forest.
-Dark Hollow Falls Trail is a 1.4-mile roundtrip and moderate trail takes you down a pretty steep descent to Dark Hollow Falls.
+Dark Hollow Falls Trail is a 1.4-mile round-trip and a moderate trail takes you down a pretty steep descent to Dark Hollow Falls.
 The trail is steep, and very rocky.

 Milepost 51 - Harry F. Byrd, Sr. Visitor Center